Import OBJ Files

 Once a project has been created, click on Add Grid.

-Follow the instruction on Add Grid and then tick the Building Sketch.
+Follow the instruction on Add Grid and then tick the Project Sketch.
 Select the file to upload.
 Follow the same procedure if you have a Custom Obstruction you want to add to your site.
-Please note that the Building Sketch and the Custom Obstruction must be two separate OBJ models.
+Please note that the Project Sketch and the Custom Obstruction must be two separate OBJ models.

 Click Finish and wait for the file to reach the server.